microsoft/sqllinuxlabs/auto_tune/readme.md

 2. Depending on your network speed this should take no more than a few minutes

 3. Copy and restore the WideWorldImporters database.
-Copy the **cpwwi.sh**, **restorewwi.sh**, and **restorewwi_linux.sql** files into your home directory on Linux.
+Copy the **cpwwi.sh**, **restorewwi.sh**, and **restorewwi_linux.sql** files from the downloaded zip of the gitHub repo into your home directory on Linux.
 MobaXterm provides drag and drop capabilities to do this.
 Copy these files and drop them into the "explorer" pane in MobaXterm on the left hand side from your ssh session.

 4. Run the following commands from the bash shell to make the bash shell scripts executable (supply the root password if prompted)